jackdmiller/jackdmiller.github.io/_projects/redirect.md

 ---
 layout: post
-title: Click to Redirect to Project
+title: WORK IN PROGRESS
 description: with no page entry here
-redirect: jack-miller.me/projects/project4/
+redirect:
 ---